-

 “The America I Want” initiative empowers high school students and their communities around the country to engage in discussions about their aspirations for America.
 In a time when our national identity and shared assumptions feel fragmented and unclear, this program encourages students to come together to explore and articulate their visions for the future.
 We are creating an entirely new way of teaching and experiencing civics.

-Our program has sparked a national conversation rooted in our schools and communities about America.
-By gathering data and conducting interviews under the guidance of their civics teachers, students lay the groundwork for discussions and debates.
+Our program will spark a national conversation rooted in our schools and communities about America.
+By gathering data and conducting interviews under the guidance of their civics teachers, students lay the groundwork for discussion and debate, which can ultimately lead them to explore new possibilities and take action.

 “The America I Want” challenges the notion that America is too vast to know itself.
 It encourages discussions and debates among students from diverse backgrounds, ultimately fostering a deeper understanding of what we share, how we differ, and what our collective vision for the future might be.